Have you finished a first draft? Congratulations! Now the fun begins.

 You can take this class now on Skillshare, which is a Netflix-style platform for online classes.
 This link gives you a free trial.

-You can also take it on Udemy, where you pay per class for only the classes you want to take.
+You can also take my writing classes on Udemy, where you pay per class for only the classes you want to take.
 I’ve bundled this class with another course of mine, Write Your First Draft, and renamed the whole package Finish Your Book.
 You can take them both together for one affordable price.
 Go here to check that out.